kryptt0n/social-media/README.md

 database.
 Each microservice may have its own schema (following the Database-per-Service pattern), ensuring autonomy and encapsulation of data.
 All schemas are in one single database instance.

+Identity Orchestration microservice has it's own cache implemented by Redis to ensure fast access to demanding resources.

 ## Object Storage

 Manages the integration with AWS S3 for storing and retrieving user-uploaded images or files.